 - Rub the butter under the turkey skin and all over the top of breast, legs and wings.

-- Lightly place tin foil over the top of the turkey and secure on long edge of roasting tin only.
+- Lightly place foil over the top of the turkey and secure on long edge of roasting tin only.
 Leaving the small sides open.
 Place in the oven to cook covered, removing 40 minutes before the time given on the packet instructions to glaze as in next step.(for example, this 3.6kg turkey went in for 1 hr 40 mins covered and the final 40 minutes uncovered with glaze to brown) Check times on the packet for your size of the turkey and adjust accordingly

-- 40 minutes before the end of cooking time, remove the tin foil and baste the whole turkey with the glaze.Leave the tin foil off and place back in the oven and cook for the final 40 minutes allowing it to brown.
+- 40 minutes before the end of cooking time, remove the foil and baste the whole turkey with the glaze.Leave the foil off and place back in the oven and cook for the final 40 minutes allowing it to brown.

 - Once cooked, remove the turkey from the tray and place on to a chopping board.
 Cover loosely with tin foil allow to rest between 30 minutes to 1 hr 30 minutes before carving